rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

+where `Key` is a container for a string and `Value` is the container for structured data we saw previously.
+The lifetime `'kvs` is threaded from the original borrow of the `Source` through to the `Key`s and `Value`s that a `Visitor` sees.
+That allows visitors to work with key-value pairs that can live for longer than a single call to `Visitor::visit_pair`.

+Let's implement a `Source`.
 As an example, let's say our log framework captures its key-value pairs in a `BTreeMap`:

 ```rust
 struct KeyValues {